Montana-Code-School/design-pattern-practice/README.md

 ##### How to use this repository

 This project works with NodeJS and Visual Code.
 - Download and install NodeJS - https://nodejs.org/en/download/
 - Download and install https://code.visualstudio.com/

-Clone this repo `https://github.com/Montana-Code-School/minesweeper-typescript.git` and run `npm test`
+Clone this repo `https://github.com/Montana-Code-School/design-pattern-practice.git` and run `npm test`

-Create the minefield application with Test Driven Development.
+Practice design patterns with TDD.

 TDD is a loop RED->GREEN->REFACTOR->RED...